 Families United to Decarcerate Michigan is a group of citizens and organizations bringing awareness to the issues of over-incarceration in our state.
 We want to engage the citizens of Michigan to ask for improvements and reinvention of the criminal justice and corrections system so that our tax dollars will be better used and a more humane approach implemented.

 The Washington Prison Phone Justice Campaign demands an end to the unjust costs of telephone calls from Washington prisons, jails and other detention facilities.

-We call on lawmakers to end our addiction to incarceration, reduce our crippling corrections budget and improve public safety.
-We support the Illinois prison closures and ask Governor Quinn to implement good time credits and swiftly reduce Illinois' record-high prison population.
-Illinois must invest in prison alternatives, community-based services and support for people after incarceration.
+We call on lawmakers to end our reliance on incarceration, reduce the need for such a crippling corrections budget and improve public safety.
+We support Illinois prison closures and support efforts to swiftly reduce Illinois' record-high prison population.
+Illinois must instead invest in prison alternatives, community-based services and support for people after incarceration.